-2 | Developing the services offered to Eaguals members
+2 | Developing the services offered to Eaquals members

 As is evident from the accreditation process, Eaquals academic expertise is the element members value most highly.
-Eaquals currently offers two accreditation schemes - Eaquals Accreditation Scheme version 7.2 and Eaquals Accreditation Scheme for HEIs.
+Eaquals currently offers three accreditation schemes - Eaquals Accreditation Scheme version 7.2, the Eaquals Accreditation Scheme for Higher Education Institutions and the Eaquals Accreditation Scheme for Online Providers.

-The benefits to members are noted specifically in terms of academic management, pedagogy, reassurance and competitive advantage.
+The benefits to members are noted specifically in terms of academic management, pedagogy, reassurance, and competitive advantage.
 The rationale behind the development of the Accreditation Scheme to cover a wider variety of learning contexts is key to service development.